chocolatey/choco/Scenarios.md

  * should not remove package from the lib directory
  * should still have the package file in the directory

+#### when uninstalling a package that forgets to call uninstall bin file

+ * should have had a shim
+ * should have removed the shim

 #### when uninstalling a package with a read and delete share locked file

  * should contain a message that it uninstalled successfully